Grasol/random/brainfuck/README.md

  - **$** \- back data pointer to cell 0
  - **%** \- exchange data pointeres

 Interpreter have additional data pointer.
-First pointer is a the main pointer and this pointer is use.
+First pointer is a the main pointer.
 Second Pointer is additional. '%' command is use to swap which pointer use.

 ## Macro brainfuck